XRPLF/xrpl-dev-portal/content/use-cases/defi/list-xrp-as-an-exchange.md

 ---
 # List XRP as an Exchange

 This document describes the steps that an exchange needs to take to list XRP.
-These steps are targeted at _custodial exchanges_ that holds fund on behalf of users, and allows users to deposit, withdraw, and trade other digital assets, fiat currencies, or other types of assets.
+These steps are targeted at _custodial exchanges_ that hold funds on behalf of users, and allows users to deposit, withdraw, and trade other digital assets, fiat currencies, or other types of asset.

 ## Alpha Exchange